prisma/prisma1/examples/permissions-with-shield/README.md

 }
 ```

-You will get an `Not Authorized` error.
+You will get an `Not Authorised` error.
 This is because you need to be authorized as a user to read posts.
 Run the following:

 ```graphql
 mutation AssignRole {